 GerbView can convert all your older Gerber files to the new extended Gerber format, also known as RS-274X.

-For this conversion to work successfully you need to do the following steps:
+For this conversion to work successfully you will need to do the following steps:

 Older Gerber files do not include any information regarding units, apertures or coordinates.